guillermo-carrasco/guillermo-carrasco.github.com/_posts/2016-11-05-finding-social-media-ids-without-sdk.md

 * Twitter
 * Instagram

-Of course [its open source][social_ids], tested, MIT licensed and released to PyPi.
+Of course [it's open source][social_ids], tested, MIT licensed and released to PyPi.
 If you want to add a social network to it, feel free to submit a Pull Request and I'll have a look :smile:.

 Hope its useful for more people!
 If it was, I'd be happy if you share this post and give the project a star on